-The Intensive English Program (IEP) placement test determines the proper level of instruction.
-During the first week of class, instructors carefully review each student’s performance and make appropriate adjustments in placement, if approved.
+During the week before classes begin, the Intensive English Program (IEP) placement test is given to determine the proper level of instruction for incoming students.
+Adjustments in placement may then be made at the end of the first week of class, after instructors have carefully reviewed each student’s performance.
 These procedures ensure that students receive the full benefit from the program as they progress through the instructional levels.

 Program Details